 The Project "A Taste of the Future of the Seas" brings scientific insights about sustainable use and protection of oceans to the public with an interactive series of events held at the Museum for Natural History in Berlin.
 Three dialogue-oriented and action-packed formats offered the opportunity to learn about advances and challenges in sustainable marine science – and motivated participants through fun, sensory experiences to act and consume consciously.

 The Dialogue Forum "Business mitigates climate change" aims to increase networking within the German economy to improve climate protection.
-After the spring of 2017, up to 180 companies from all sectors of the economy will work closer together and exchange information for a planned period of three years.
+From 2017 to 2020, 180 companies from all sectors of the economy cooperated, exchanged and developed ideas to further promote climate action in their respective fields.